 Workforce Investment Act (WIA) of 1998 ensured equal access for individuals with disabilities to all workforce services and increased collaboration between VR and other federal and state employment and training programs.
 WIA also more fully integrated State Rehabilitation Councils into state VR agency planning.

-Workforce Innovation and Opportunity Act (WIOA) of 2014 again amended and strengthened the Rehab Act.
+Workforce Innovation and Opportunity Act (WIOA) of 2014 amended and strengthened the Rehabilitation Act of 1973.
 It affirmed Vocational Rehabilitation as a core component of the state and federal workforce system.
 WIOA emphasized employment opportunities for individuals with disabilities, especially on pre-employment services for youth transitioning from school to employment.
 (The Workforce Innovation Opportunity Act- WIOA)